star-reader/star-reader/README.md

 - 🔭 Currently, I am engaged in developing exciting products.
 You can view them in my repository.
 - 🌱 Presently, I am learning Dart and Flutter.
 It's truly fascinating about the multi-platform development!
 - 💬 Feel free to ask me about **anything** !
-- 📫 Ways to reach me: Email me at `jinch2287@gmail.com`.
-If you have WeChat, QQ, Discord, or Telegram, feel free to add me as friends.
 - ⚡ Fun Fact: I have numerous hobbies.
 I enjoy coding and also love photography, running, swimming, and watching movies in my free time.
 I'm also **a furry**, loving cute things!
 - 🔬 I have a strong interest in biology, particularly bioinformatics and biocomputing.